jfbami/unetfillingshapes/README.md

 ##How It Works

-The model takes a black-and-white image containing a shape outline (or partial shape) and outputs the same image with the shape fully filled in.
-It handles a variety of shape types — rectangles, circles, ellipses, curves, and more — at different scales and positions.
+The model takes a black and white image containing a shape outline (or partial shape) and outputs the same image with the shape fully filled in.
+It handles a variety of shape types — rectangles, circles, ellipses, curves, and more at different scales and positions.

 ---